Why You Should Let Your Passion Die

 Just know that it’s fleeting; don’t expect it to last.

-This way, when the wave dissipates, you’re not left out at sea without an engine.
+This way, when the wave dissipates, you’re not left out at sea without fuel in your motor engine.

 The engine is in you, moving slowly and steadily toward whatever your aim may be.